skyegallup/work-orders/README.md

 Work Orders can be downloaded from [Modrinth](https://modrinth.com/mod/work-orders).

+This mod also requires [MidnightLib](https://modrinth.com/mod/midnightlib) version 1.5.2 or newer for its config page.

 # Contributing

 Any contributions are appreciated!
 We are especially looking for help with localization and adjusting the balance of